Adil Omar: 2015–2017: Margalla King and SNKM

 In early 2015, Omar formed the songwriting and production duo SNKM which came out with Omar's directorial debut for "Nighat & Paras" and was followed by their first showcase at SXSW.

 In early 2016, SNKM collaborated and performed with Diplo and Elliphant for their first Pakistan show.
 This was followed by the duo's second appearance at SXSW and Omar's solo EP Margalla King.
 The EP also featured a collaboration with Bun B.

 Omar and SNKM joined the roster for multiple Mad Decent Block Party 2016 shows alongside Diplo, Kesha, Marshmello, Rae Sremmurd and others.
-The duo continued performing and touring with Diplo, Major Lazer, Skrillex, Valentino Khan and other artists throughout 2017 up until early 2018 when Omar and Qureshi returned to their solo efforts.
+The duo continued performing and touring with Diplo, Major Lazer, Skrillex, Valentino Khan and other artists throughout 2017 up until early 2018 when Omar returned to his solo efforts.

 2017–2019: Transcendence

 Omar announced in late 2017 that his self-produced debut studio album Transcendence for a 2018 release.
 Transcendence was released as a 10-song visual album on 8 July 2018.
-The lead single was "We Need to Talk About Adil" and guests on the album included Elliphant, Tim Armstrong of Rancid, Shaman Durek, Talal Qureshi, SNKM and others.
+The lead single was "We Need to Talk About Adil" and guests on the album included Elliphant, Tim Armstrong of Rancid, Shaman Durek and others.
 The album also included recreations of 1970s and 1980s era Lollywood soundtracks, but rather than relying on sampling, Omar reached out to some of the original creators such as Ustad Tafu and M. Arshad and hosted live sessions in his home studio in Bisonopolis, Islamabad.
 The instrumental version of the album was released on 8 October 2018.

 2019–present: Mastery

-A track called "Mastery" was released on 7 February 2019 in which Omar channels Street Fighter villain M. Bison, Macho Man Randy Savage, and Jack Slater in Last Action Hero, among other archetypes.
-A second single titled "Mission" was released with a lyric video on 28 April 2019 with cover art paying homage to Timecop and has been described as a "futuristic song that can’t be put in any one genre".
+A track called "Mastery" was released on 7 February 2019.
+A second single titled "Mission" was released on 28 April 2019 which has been described as a "futuristic song that can’t be put in any one genre".
 On 30 November 2019, Omar headlined Pepsi's first-ever hip-hop show in Pakistan for Pepsi Black to positive reviews from attendees and reporters for a "surprising, unconventional, and animated" performance.

 On 12 January 2020, Omar released "The Great Unraveling" which featured Dave Sitek of TV on the Radio on guitars and a music video set in Jungle World, Rawalpindi to mostly positive reviews.
 Omar released "Alien" on 22 March 2020 which has been described as "(not hiding) from the inner rage that we all can experience from time to time; the alienation or standing at the precipice.
 Much more importantly, Adil Omar has started showcasing the man he has become and his progression as a singer-songwriter, rapper, lyricist and producer; it’s been a long journey from ‘Paki Rambo’.
 Adil is building his own narrative, which is not always about him but the world around him and his interpretation of it" while "the adventurous production is what takes the cake."